Intermittent Fasting | Low-Carb | Atkins | Keto | IF vs. LC | Glucose | Diabetes | Weight Loss | Exercise | Results | FAQ | Studies

 - Intermittent fasting: 16/8 with exercise at the end of the 16 hours before eating

 However, you can modify any low-carb diet to athletic needs utilizing carb-cycling or a cyclical ketogenic diet.

 Both low-carb and intermittent fasting can thus bring legitimate benefits for sports.
-Nevertheless, fasting stands out again, so bodybuilders learned to exploit it as well.
+Nevertheless, fasting stands out again, so bodybuilders also learn to exploit it.